Infrastructure Industry Foundation

 - Approach: Multi-partner strategy with financial grants and industry engagement opportunities

-- Four partner organizations receive ongoing support
+- Four partner organisations receive ongoing support

 Annual Charitable Causes (Selected yearly)

-- Selection based on industry member nominations
+- New charities selected annually based on industry member nominations

 - Focus on causes relevant to industry professionals or their communities